Experimental Brain Implant Lets Man With Paralysis Turn His Thoughts Into Words

 Previously, Chang's team had developed a system designed to recognize the brain signals associated with the intention to speak specific words.
 Tests showed that the system worked in people who were still able to move and speak.

-But success was far from certain in someone like BRAVO1, Chang says.
+But success was far from certain in someone such as BRAVO1, Chang says.

 "We didn't know if the speech commands in the brain would still work after 15 years," he says.
 "And even if we could revive those dormant brain signals for speech, could we actually translate those into full words?"